ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

 scope.
 All built-in variables and functions also belong to the global scope.

-Each function has its own “local scope”.
+Each function has its own "local scope".
 All the variables declared inside the function (and this function arguments too) belong to scope of that function, meaning that it is impossible to reference them from outside — e.g., from the global scope or the local scope of another